 - Return tank

 The returned bentonite with excavated muck coming out from the pile during concerning will be transferred to the Return tank through a desander.
-After completion of every pile construction, the slurry from the returned tank will be checked for density, Marsh viscosity, Sand content and pH value, and if found not satisfying the requirement, it will be corrected by adding fresh bentonite slurry or otherwise, it will be disposed of.
-The tank will be properly cleaned and refilled with fresh bentonite slurry for the next pile.
+After completion of every pile construction, the slurry from the returned tank will be checked for density, Marsh viscosity, Sand content and pH value, and if found not to satisfy the requirement, it will be corrected by adding fresh bentonite slurry or otherwise, it will be disposed of.
+The tank will be adequately cleaned and refilled with fresh bentonite slurry for the next pile.

 On completion of pile bore, after cage lowering prior to concrete pouring, loose dredged muck from the pile bore bottom shall be removed by flushing with fresh bentonite slurry of requisite density.
-Cleaning of pile bottom shall be confirmed by collecting slurry from the pile bottom using a bottom sampler and comparing the specific gravity with the fresh slurry, being pumped into the pile borehole.
+Cleaning of the pile bottom shall be confirmed by collecting slurry from the pile bottom using a bottom sampler and comparing the specific gravity with the fresh slurry being pumped into the pile borehole.